2020 United States Senate election in Michigan: By county

+By congressional district

+Despite losing the state, James won eight of 14 congressional districts, including one that elected a Democrat.

 Litigation

 After Peters took the lead in the election on the 4th, James refused to concede the race.
-The following day, James claimed that he had been cheated out of winning the election in a statement published to his campaign website.
+The following day, James claimed that he had been cheated out of winning the election in a statement published on his campaign website.
 The statement said that there were "[...] deep concerns that millions of Michiganders may have been disenfranchised by a dishonest few who cheat" and that "[...] there is enough credible evidence to warrant an investigation to ensure that elections were conducted in a transparent, legal and fair manner."
 A lawyer for James' campaign alleged that fraud was committed at the TCF Center, which the Trump campaign had also attempted to claim in a dismissed lawsuit.
 James conceded the election to Peters on November 24.